Deep Multimodal Learning with Missing Modality: A Survey: Methodologies in Strategy Design Aspect

 \underline{Transformer Based Methods } can be divided into two types: joint representation learning (JRL) and parameter efficient learning (PEL) according to full parameter training and a small amount of parameter fine-tuning.
 Since transformers have long context lengths to handle many feature tokens, the multimodal transformer can learn joint representations from any number of modality tokens (\figref{fig:transformer_joint}).
-Some methods first use modality encoders to extract feature tokens from available modalities and then feed them into a multimodal transformer.
-Gong et al.~\cite{gong2023mmg} introduced an egocentric multimodal task, proposing a transformer-based fusion module with a flexible number of modality tokens and a cross-modal contrast alignment loss to map features into a common space.
-Similarly, Mordacq et al.~\cite{mordacq2024adapt} leveraged Masked Multimodal Transformers, treating missing modalities as masked tokens for robust JRL.
-Ma et al.~\cite{ma2022multimodal} proposed an optimal fusion strategy search strategy within the multimodal transformer to help find the best fusion method for different missing/full-modality representations.
-Radosavovic et al.~\cite{radosavovic2024humanoid} introduced specially designed mask tokens for an autoregressive transformer to manage missing modalities, successfully deploying the model in real-world scenarios.
+Some methods first use modality encoders to extract feature tokens from available modalities and then feed them into a multimodal transformer. \cite{gong2023mmg} introduced an egocentric multimodal task, proposing a transformer-based fusion module with a flexible number of modality tokens and a cross-modal contrast alignment loss to map features into a common space.
+Similarly, \cite{mordacq2024adapt} leveraged Masked Multimodal Transformers, treating missing modalities as masked tokens for robust JRL. \cite{ma2022multimodal} proposed an optimal fusion strategy search strategy within the multimodal transformer to help find the best fusion method for different missing/full-modality representations. \cite{radosavovic2024humanoid} introduced specially designed mask tokens for an autoregressive transformer to manage missing modalities, successfully deploying the model in real-world scenarios.